The dynamical impact of cosmic rays in the Rhea magnetohydrodynamics simulations: Discussion

 \subsection{Comparison to other simulation works and observations}

-Several previous numerical works have explored the dynamical impact of CRs in Milky Way-like galaxies with setups resembling ours, though with notable differences.
+Several previous numerical works have explored the dynamical impact of CRs in Milky Way-like galaxies with setups resembling ours, albeit with notable differences.
 Furthermore, observations of outflows in the Milky Way and similar galaxies provide further context.
 In this section, we compare our results to such previous investigations.

-\cite{Thomas2024}, using a similar setup of an isolated Milky Way-like galaxy but with a two-moment CR transport, find that CRs successfully power outflows, but the outflows in their MHD-setups still reach mass loading factors of $0.1-0.2$.
-Also \cite{montero2023}, with their cosmological simulations of Milky Way galaxies, report stronger outflows in the MHD-galaxies than those in ours, and with the inclusion of CRs they achieve mass loading exceeding unity.
-This is unlike our simulations, which find weak outflows in the simulations with CRs, and negligible mass loading in the no-CR runs.
+\cite{Thomas2024}, used a similar setup of an isolated Milky Way-like galaxy, but with a two-moment CR transport.
+They found that CRs successfully power outflows, but the outflows in their MHD setups still reach mass-loading factors of $0.1-0.2$.
+Also \cite{montero2023}, with their cosmological simulations of Milky Way galaxies, reported stronger outflows in the MHD galaxies than those in ours; with the inclusion of CRs, they achieve mass loading exceeding unity.
+This is unlike our simulations, were we found weak outflows in the simulations with CRs and negligible mass-loading in the no-CR runs.